-- 2. In the Gauge Information frame to the left, type in the following information: - a) Group Name you wish to use and display for this gauge; this must be at least four characters in length. - b) Lower Limit Value to be used as the floor for gauge activity-this can be any number; the recommended value is "0" (zero). - c) Upper Limit Value to be used as the ceiling for gauge activity; the recommended value is 200. - d) Timespan in minutes (1-60 Only) to designate the amount of time for tracking gauge activity; usually 15 minutes.
-The timespan will always keep pace with the current time period, so that if a timespan of 15 minutes is specified, the gauge will always reflect the most recent end user activity from the past 15 minutes. - 3.
-In the Available Categories list box, select up to 15 library categories by clicking each one while pressing the Ctrl key on your keyboard.
-When you have selected all the categories you want the gauge to monitor, click the Add button to move these categories to the Assigned Categories list box.
+- 2. In the Gauge Information frame to the left, specify the following information as necessary: - a) Gauge Name you wish to use and display for this gauge; this entry must be at least two characters in length. - b) Group Threshold for the ceiling of gauge activity.
+For this exercise we will use the default and recommended value, which is 200 for a URL gauge. - c) Timespan (minutes) for tracking gauge activity (1 60 minutes).
+For this exercise we will use the default and recommended value, which is 15 minutes. - d) Gauge Method to be used for tracking gauge activity.
+For this exercise we will use the default "All" gauge method, so you do not need to make any selection from the drop-down menu.
+The selected "All" method considers all methods users can use to access URLs in library categories included in the gauge. - In the Available Threats/Groups list to the right, select one Threat Class/Group, or up to 15 library categories by clicking each one while pressing the Ctrl key on your keyboard.
+When you have made your selection(s) for the gauge to monitor, click the add > button to move the choice(s) to the Assigned Threats/Groups list box.